Ashoka's policy of Dhamma: Definition

-Dharma was not a particular religious faith or practice, or an arbitrary formulated royal policy.
-Dharma related to generalized norms of social behavior and activities; Ashoka the great tried to synthesize various social norms which were current in his time.
+Dhamma was not a particular religious faith or practice, or an arbitrary formulated royal policy.
+Dhamma related to generalized norms of social behavior and activities; Ashoka the great tried to synthesize various social norms which were current in his time.
 It cannot be understood by assuming it is one of the various religions that existed at that time.
-To understand why and how Ashoka the great formulated Dharma and its meaning, one must understand the characteristics of the time in which he lived and to refer to Buddhist, Brahmanical and other texts where norms of social behavior are explained.
+To understand why and how Ashoka the great formulated Dhamma and its meaning, one must understand the characteristics of the time in which he lived and to refer to Buddhist, Brahmanical and other texts where norms of social behavior are explained.

 Some historians link Ashoka’s policy of Dhamma with Buddhism.
 According to V.A.
 Smith, Ashoka the great actually became a Buddhist monk for a short span of his life.
 V.A Smith believes that he was both a monk and a monarch at the same time.
 D.R.
 Bhandarkar claims that Ashoka the great was a Buddhist and his policy of dhamma was actually original Buddhism as preached by the Buddha.
 Radha Kumud Mookerji also formulates that as far as the personal religion of Ashoka is concerned, it may be taken as Buddhism.
 In recent decades, scholars such as Nayanjot Lahiri and Romila Thapar has argued that Ashoka's Dhamma stands apart from Buddhist ideas, even while being informed by them.

 Historical background

 Socio-economic conditions

 The Mauryan period saw a change in the economic structure of the society.
 The use of iron resulted in surplus production, and the economy changed from being a simple rural economy to a pattern of economy in which urban centres became important.
-It has been generally argued that the use of Northern Black Polished Ware pottery is an indicator of material prosperity in the period.
-The use of punch-marked silver coins and some other varieties of coins, the conscious intervention of the State to safeguard trade routes and the rise of urban centers point to a structural change in the economy, requiring adjustments in the society.
 The commercial classes had come to the forefront of society.
 The emergence of urban culture demanded a flexible social organization.
 The incorporation of tribes and peoples from the outlying areas into the social fabric also presented a problem.

 The response of the Brahmanical social order, which was based on the fourfold varna division, was to make the caste system more rigid and deny a higher status to the commercial class.
 The rigidity of the Brahmanical class system sharpened the divisions within the society.
 The lower orders turned to various heterodox sects; this created social tensions.
 It was this situation which emperor Ashoka inherited when he ascended to the Mauryan throne.